there are different types of travellers

 Domestic travellers like to explore their own country.
 Instead of going to that incredible tropical island, they’ll go to an ice cave that is just a few hours’ drive from their home.

-Obviously, some countries have more options to explore and enjoy.
-The USA, in my opinion, is much more suited for long-term domestic tourism than Monaco, haha.
+Some countries have more options to explore and enjoy.
+The USA is much more suited for long-term domestic tourism than Monaco.

 International travellers

-As opposed to the domestic traveller, international travellers are a type of travellers that will first and foremost go abroad for their trips.
-They either don’t care about their home country or leave its exploration for those times when they can’t go abroad.
+As opposed to domestic travellers, international travellers will go abroad for their trips.
+They either don’t care about their home country or leave its exploration for times when they can’t go abroad.

 What is the main reason for the trip or the main thing that the person will do during their travels?

 And I don’t mean the main activities, but like the very reason this trip is happening.
-Confusing?
-I understand, haha, so see my examples.
+Let’s see my examples!

 Au Pair

 An Au Pair is a young adult who lives in a family and provides childcare in exchange for a weekly allowance, room, and food.
-Basically, the aupairer is like a live-in nanny – so that’s the main reason they even are on the trip.
-They get time off as well to explore the country that they’ve gone to.
-Quite a good way how to immerse themselves properly in the culture.
+Basically, the aupair is like a live-in nanny – that’s the main reason they are on the trip.
+They get time off as well to explore the country.

 Business travellers

-Business travellers travel because they need to do, well, business in another place.
-They can be going for a meeting, just spending time at another location the company has, or pretty much any other work-related reason.
+Business travellers travel because they need to do business in another place.
+They can be going for a meeting, spending time at another location the company has, or any other work-related reason.

 Volunteer travellers

-Disaster relief, helping build a school in Africa or working on a farm somewhere in a jungle in South America so that they can stay there in exchange for the work and explore in their free time.
-Volunteer travel is another way to immerse yourself deeply in the environment and see it from the inside.
+Disaster relief, helping build a school in Africa or working on a farm in South America in exchange for accommodation and time to explore.
+Volunteer travel is a way to immerse yourself in the environment and see it from the inside.

 Missionary